sharhar/Leopard-EM/docs/programs/match_template.md

 \end{align}
 $$

-There are other steps, namely Fourier filtering, which are discussed further in the theory portion of the documentation.
+There are other steps, namely Fourier filtering, which will be discussed in a later theory section of the documentation.

 [^1]: J Peter Rickgauer, Nikolaus Grigorieff, Winfried Denk (2017) Single-protein detection in crowded molecular environments in cryo-EM images eLife 6:e25648, https://doi.org/10.7554/eLife.25648